gokusippinlean/gokusippinlean.github.io/_posts/2025-10-8-fucking-hell-man.md

+---
+layout: post
+title: "AI diggin in ya twin"
+author: "Anthony Ponce"
+categories: blog
+tags: [blog,fuck ai, swag]
+image:
+---

 when the fuck did everyone become okay with their devices not coming with all the inputs and shit?

 fuck steve jobs that lying dickhead ought to be brought back and killed again, why on earth wouldn't my computer come with a card reader? why wouldn't it have the ability to hot swap a battery? why can't I add more memory after the fact? fuck you I am sick of the fucking cattle of the population enshittifing everything.

 Now we got ai slop a bunch of absolute horseshit filled the brim with copyright infringement and talentless fuck creating even more slop that is only further going to damage our population.

 I really hate to sound super reddit but yeah man idiocracy is really turning into a documentary the further out we are from it's debut.